DQNEO/gospec/README.md

-# Analyzed data of Go Language Specification
+# Analyzed data and application examples of Go Language Specification

 This repository contains analyzed data of Go Language Specification.